Is your baby bright eyed, bushy tailed and eager to go…but it is only 5 a.m?

 It all has to do with how the baby wakes up.
 If the little one wakes up between 6:00 and 8:00 a.m. and is fairly energised, refreshed, and happy, chances are you don’t have an early morning wake-up problem.
 Provided that your baby is getting enough nap time and nighttime sleep, a wake-up time of 6 a.m. is reasonable and developmentally appropriate for the majority of babies.

 On the other hand, if your baby starts the day way before sunrise with a cranky mood, then you likely do have an early-waking thing there.

 So, what do you do?

 In theory, if you put children to bed later, you would expect them to wake up later.
 Although this idea is certainly worth a try, I wouldn’t keep my hopes up.
-Most of the times, this trick leaves parents with a grouchy and overtired child.
+Most of the time, this trick leaves parents with a grouchy and overtired child.
 That said, though, things can be slightly different with an older toddler that still takes an afternoon nap and is not tired enough by bedtime.
 Instead, he/she may bounce around the bed for a few hours before falling asleep (finally!).
 In this case, a later bedtime could actually benefit the child.

-Reasons a Baby May Wake Up Too early
+Reasons a Baby May Wake Up Too Early

-During the night, children go through various stages of sleep and their sleep tends to be much lighter the more it gets towards morning.
+During the night, children go through various stages of sleep, and their sleep tends to be much lighter the more it gets towards morning.
 This means that they wake up more easily and have a hard time getting back to sleep.
-Sometimes, there is rational explanation behind this early waking pattern.
+Sometimes, there is a rational explanation behind this early waking pattern.

 These often include: